wipplelang/wipple/website/home/blog/2023-11-13/index.md

 show (get one) -- 1
 ```

-The API for interacting with mutable values (`get` and `set!`) hasn't changed at all — you still use `get` and `set!` as normal, and all the new features work automatically!
+The API for interacting with mutable values hasn't changed at all — you still use `get` and `set!` as normal, and all the new features work automatically!